Tirzepatide Dosage Guide: How Much to Take and When (With Chart)

 Typical Tirzepatide Dose for Adults

-Tirzepatide treatment usually begins with a low dose of 2.5 mg once weekly.
-This starting dose helps your body adjust and reduces the chance of gastrointestinal side effects such as nausea or diarrhea.
+The starting dose of tirzepatide is 2.5 mg once weekly for all adults, whether treating type 2 diabetes or pursuing weight loss.
+This initial dose is not meant to control blood sugar or drive weight loss on its own.
+It helps your body adjust and lowers the chance of gastrointestinal side effects like nausea or diarrhea.
 After four weeks, the dose is typically increased to 5 mg weekly.

 Depending on how well the medication is tolerated and the blood sugar or weight loss goals, your doctor may gradually increase the dose every 4 weeks up to a maximum of 15 mg once weekly.
 Common maintenance doses include 5 mg, 7.5 mg, 10 mg, and 12 mg before reaching the top dose.